novarii/db-socialsync/README.md

 ## Contributors

-- Original development by ebozoglu
+- Original development by ebozoglu]

-## License

-[Your license information here]